Can NMS Finalists Validate with the ACT?

 Conclusion: National Merit Finalists Can Take the ACT or the SAT

-So, friends, don't fall into the trap of thinking you have to take the SAT because you did well on the PSAT.
-You still need to try out both tests and see which is better for you.
+In sum, don't go worrying that you’re locked into the SAT just because you did well on the PSAT.
+You should still absolutely try out both tests and see which is better for you.
 (My free quiz Should you take the ACT or Digital SAT will also help point you in the right direction!)